fdescaves/TooGoodToGoNotifier/README.md

 TooGoodToGoNotifier is a .NET 6 console application that send email notifications when any of your favourite baskets are available in the TooGoodToGo mobile app.
 The idea was to overcome the lack of notification functionality when a basket is available.
 This application is designed to be used on a device that is constantly running in order to avoid the tedious authentication procedure that requires human interaction.

+## Prerequisites

+- a TooGoodToGo account
+- an email account that will be used to send notifications
+- .NET 6 runtime unless a self-contained release is used

 ## Configuration

 Open the [appsettings.json](src/appsettings.json) configuration file: